Yukuro/hugo-theme-shell/README.md

   ```

 #### Note
-Most of the themes used in hugo v0.1.5 and earlier have been deprecated with the introduction of gogh theme.
+Most of the themes used in hugo v0.1.5 and earlier have been deprecated with the introduction of Mayccoll/Gogh theme.
 See [here](https://github.com/Yukuro/hugo-theme-shell/blob/master/docs/shell_to_gogh.md) for details.

 ## Configuration